Metallica (album): Accolades

 Metallica was voted the eighth best album of 1991 in the Pazz & Jop, an annual poll of American critics nationwide, published by The Village Voice.
 Melody Maker ranked it number 16 in the magazine's December 1991 list of the year's best albums.
 In 1992, the album won a Grammy Award for Best Metal Performance.

 In 2000, it was voted number 88 in Colin Larkin's All Time Top 1000 Albums.
 In 2012, Rolling Stone ranked Metallica number 255 on "The 500 Greatest Albums of All Time", and then number 235 in a 2020 revised edition of the list.
 It was also ranked 25th on the magazine's "100 Greatest Metal Albums of All Time" (2017).
-Spin ranked it number 52 in on the "90 Greatest Albums of the '90s" (1999), with its entry reading: "this record's diamond-tipped tuneage stripped the band's melancholy guitar excess down to melodic, radio-ready bullets and ballads".
+Spin ranked it number 52 on the "90 Greatest Albums of the '90s" (1999), with its entry reading: "this record's diamond-tipped tuneage stripped the band's melancholy guitar excess down to melodic, radio-ready bullets and ballads".

 Metallica featured in Q magazine's August 2000 list of the "Best Metal Albums of All Time"; the magazine said the album "transformed them from cult metal heroes into global superstars, bringing a little refinement to their undoubted power".
 In 1999, eight years after the album's release, Metallica won a Billboard Music Award for Catalog Album of the Year.